amirmazmi/config/python/basic_python.md

 <br>

 ### 1.2 Python scripts
-Python scripts are scripts that have been created and can run by itself.
+Python scripts are scripts that have been created and can run by itself or are a collection of functions.
 These are simply *text files* with a `.py` extension to indicate it is a python file.
 In some terminals, the file can also have a `.txt` extension or even no extension at all and will still execute/run.

 Example:
 > open a text editor, copy paste the content below and save it as `hello.py`
 > `print("Hello world")`